-This can allow you to lodge a negligence action against a defendant with deeper pockets who can not only pay your medical expenses but can also pay other claims such as compensatory damages and property damage in a jury award or settlement agreement.
+A jury award or settlement agreement can allow you to lodge a negligence action against a defendant with deeper pockets who can pay your medical expenses and other claims, such as compensatory damages and property damage.

-One of the first questions that your lawyer will ask is whether the other driver was working at the time of the accident.
-If they were, their employer may be able to be sued in a car accident lawsuit.
+One of the first questions your lawyer will ask is whether the other driver was working at the time of the accident.
+If they were, their employer might be able to be sued in a car accident lawsuit.

 Filing a Civil Lawsuit against the Driver’s Employer

-Still, the court may look to your degree of contributory negligence before it awards damages such as pain and suffering and medical costs.
+Still, the court may look at your degree of contributory negligence before it awards damages such as car accident injuries, pain and suffering, and medical costs.

 Product Liability Lawsuits for Car Accidents

-Sometimes, you may be in an accident where the other driver has not been negligent in any way.
-Instead, the crash was caused by the fact that either your car or the other driver’s vehicle was defective.
+Sometimes, you may be in an accident where the other driver is not negligent.
+Instead, the crash was caused by either your car or the other driver’s vehicle being defective.

-In this case, as an injury victim, you could file a products liability lawsuit against the manufacturer of the vehicle.
-Even if it was not the vehicle itself but a certain part that failed, you can still sue the maker of the auto part in a personal injury lawsuit.
+In this case, you could file a product liability lawsuit against the vehicle manufacturer as an injury victim.
+Even if it was not the vehicle itself but a particular part that failed, you could still sue the maker of the auto part in a personal injury lawsuit.

 Some recent lawsuits in this area include court claims related to tires and airbags.
-In addition, some of the larger mass tort lawsuits of all-time have been against vehicle manufacturers such as the Ford Pinto lawsuit.
+In addition, some of the more significant mass tort lawsuits of all time have been against vehicle manufacturers, such as the Ford Pinto lawsuit.

-When an Injured Person Can Sue the Government
+When Someone With a Car Accident Injury Can Sue the Government

-As an experienced attorney will advise you, there are some different procedural rules to follow when you are filing a lawsuit against the government.
-You will have a shorter statute of limitations to file your lawsuit and there may be damage caps on the recovery you get.
+As an experienced attorney will advise you, there are some different procedural rules to follow when filing a lawsuit against the government.
+You will have a shorter statute of limitations to file your lawsuit, and there may be damage caps on the recovery you get.

-For example, they could have given the car keys to an irresponsible driver or one who has been drinking.
-This can also involve situations where a teenager is driving their parents’ car.
+For example, they could have given an irresponsible or drunk driver the car keys.
+This can also involve a teenager driving their parents’ car.

 Second, the car owner may not have maintained the car in proper working condition.
-An example could be the fact that they had either worn or underinflated tires on the car which caused a blowout.
+An example could be that they had worn or underinflated tires on the car, which caused a blowout.